microsoft/pxt/docs/extensions/getting-started/ref-docs.md

 5. The return value (if any) description and it's type information.
 6. A example use of the function.
 7. Any **See also** links to related reference or external information.
-8. A package tag associating the document with it's package.
+8. An extension tag associating the document with it's package.

 **NOTE:** The document sections that come after the title heading begin at second level (`##`) headings.